Cookie information

 How many children are bedwetters?

-More children suffer from bedwetting than you might think: 20 % of children over 6 years urinate in bed at night (6-10 % of all 7-year-olds).
+More children suffer from bedwetting than you might think: 20 % of children over 6 years urinate in bed at night (6-10 % of all 7-year-olds), making reusable bed pads a practical necessity.
 Bedwetting is hereditary, but luckily, most children outgrow the problem on their own before they turn teenagers.
 As bedwetting is hereditary, it may be very helpful for the child to know that other family members also used to be bedwetters and (hopefully) have overcome the problem.
 If one of the parents was a bedwetter, there is a 50 % chance that the child will be a bedwetter too.

 Why is my child a bedwetter?